-- Engage in on-going inquiry (e.g. continuous improvement cycles) as a basis for improvement.
-Build the capacity of teacher teams to lead cycles of learning and problem solving focused on student learning data and student work. - o All ILT-led PD is based on the professional learning cycle which includes a workshop on a new strategy, safe practice, professional readings and discussion, peer observation and feedback, looking at student work and an Instructional Round where everyone walks and everyone is observed. - o After the instructional round, the full faculty completes celebrations, concentrations, and next steps to assess the effectiveness of the round and weigh in on the direction for the new cycle. - o All professional cycles are centered around research-based strategies (annotation, MEL-Con, Question Formulation Technique, Using DOK) and connected back to our goal to increase reading, writing, and speaking skills. - · Share leadership for improving teaching and learning with representative school members. - o ILT membership: Principal, English teacher, Math teacher, Spanish Teacher, and ESL / Bilingual Teacher - o Represents a balance of work styles (e.g. task-oriented, provides push-back, synthesizes, etc.) - · Use protocols and ask probing questions. - o PD always has a protocol; the faculty has learned a set of protocols for PD that has also been generalized to classroom instruction. - o Every PD includs finding the next level of work, meeting the needs of the faculty for the next step in the cycle; Often steps are repeated as needed and requested. - · Use timely and relevant data/evidence sources. - o CIWP priorities based on a deep-dive of school performance and student performance metrics - o School goals are reviewed annually with the full faculty - o Progress monitoring include: practice ACT, grades, attendance, SEL screeners - o ACT data is disaggregated for priority groups - · Schedule and structure frequent meetings. - o We meet every other Friday and keep a running agenda and minutes in Google Drive - · Collaborate effectively, value transparency, and inform and engage stakeholders. - o Team members have equity of voice - o People are thanked weekly in the Bulletin - o ILT reports out on CIWP process four times a year to full faculty and the ALSC (in addition to the monitoring) - o 5 Essentials Report - ?
-Teaching Influence = 97 - ?
-Instructional Leadership = 98 - ?
+- Engage in on-going inquiry (e.g. continuous improvement cycles) as a basis for improvement. - o ILT-led PD is based on two professional learning cycle groups: one focusing on data-based grouping strategies and the second differentiating proficiency from mastery.
+Teachers had the option to self-select which group to join. - o Both professional learning cycles include developing cross-curricular frameworks, standard alignment, professional readings and discussion, peer observation and feedback, data collection and analysis, and analyzing student work at different performance levels - o After the instructional round, the groups reflect on the work from the cycle and decide, as a team, the focus and goal for the next cycle. - o All professional cycles are centered around research-based strategies (annotation, MEL-Con, Question Formulation Technique, Using DOK) and connected back to our goal to increase reading, writing, and speaking skills. - Share leadership for improving teaching and learning with representative school members. - o ILT membership: Principal, Resident Principal, English teacher, Math teacher, Spanish Teacher, and ESL / Bilingual Teacher - o Represents a balance of work styles (e.g. task-oriented, provides push-back, synthesizes, etc.) - Use protocols and ask probing questions. - o PD always has a protocol; the faculty has learned a set of protocols for PD that has also been generalized to classroom instruction. - o Every PD includes finding the next level of work, meeting the needs of the faculty for the next step in the cycle; Often steps are repeated as needed and requested. - Use timely and relevant data/evidence sources. - o CIWP priorities based on a deep-dive of school performance and student performance metrics - o School goals are reviewed annually with the full faculty - o Progress monitoring include: practice SAT, grades, attendance, SEL screeners - o SAT data is disaggregated for priority subgroups - o Student work and classroom observations are implemented into learning cycles and ILT-led PD - Schedule and structure frequent meetings. - o We meet every other Friday and keep a running agenda and minutes in Google Drive - Collaborate effectively, value transparency, and inform and engage stakeholders. - o Team members have equity of voice - o People are thanked weekly in the Bulletin - o ILT reports out on CIWP process four times a year to full faculty and the ALSC (in addition to the monitoring) - o 5 Essentials Report - ?
+Teaching Influence = 94 - ?
+Instructional Leadership = 99 - ?
 Quality Professional Development = 99 - ?
-Collective Responsibility = 99 - ?
-Collaborative Practices = 99 - Build the capacity of teacher teams to lead cycles of learning and problem solving focused on student learning data and student work (see above)
+Collective Responsibility = 93 - ?
+Collaborative Practices = 99 - Build the capacity of teacher teams to lead cycles of learning and problem solving focused on student learning data and student work (see above.)